-The annual assessment report on the implementation of the Remuneration Policy is prepared by the Nomination and Remuneration Committee, based on the Bank Management Board's report on the functioning of the Remuneration Policy for the given year.
+Base salary is a fixed component of remuneration, paid for the role performed, the scope of duties, and responsibilities held.
+It reflects the level of experience, skills, and competencies required for the role, as well as the employee's contribution to the Bank's performance.
+The fixed component constitutes a significant proportion of total the Remuneration Policy is prepared by the Nomination and Remuneration Committee, based on the Bank Management Board's report on the functioning of the Remuneration Policy for the given year.
 Following approval by the Supervisory Board, the report is submitted to the General Meeting of Shareholders (GMS) for evaluation.